QualiSystems/shell-L1-standard/cloudshell-L1-{{cookiecutter.project_slug}}/README.md

 |{{cookiecutter.project_slug}}_ResourceConfiguration.xml|XML file containing the resource structure, attributes and capabilities of the L1 switches of the same vendor|

 # Importing and Configuring the Shell
-This section describes how to import the L1 Shell and configure and modify the shell’s devices.
+This section describes how to import the L1 shell and configure and modify the shell’s devices.

 ### Importing and configuring the shell in CloudShell